IMPORTANT MESSAGE FROM THE NECKS - Update 20th Feb 2014

 To get to play music with someone of Evan's stature, and to find common ground with his utterly unique approach to improvisation was a huge honour, and some wonderful music flowed.

-The audio of this recording will be available online for 7 days after the initial broadcast (on 21st November), and as a podcast for 30 days.
+The audio of this recording will be available as a podcast for 30 days after the initial broadcast.

 Renowned music writer Richard Williams sat in on the session, and wrote this account on his blog, The Blue Moment.